Image Description Elements

 </repository>

 The mandatory repository element specifies the location and type of a repository to be used by the package manager as a package installation source.
-KIWI NG supports apt, dnf, pacman and zypper as package managers, specified with the packagemanager element.
+KIWI NG supports apk, apt, dnf4, dnf5, pacman, and zypper as package managers, specified with the packagemanager element.
 The repository element has the following optional attributes:

 - alias=”name”

 Specifies an alternative name for the configured repository.
-If the attribute is not specified KIWI NG will generate a random alias name for the repository.
+If the attribute is not specified, KIWI NG will generate a random alias name for the repository.
+The specified name must match the pattern:

 - imageonly=”true|false”